Injuns4Trump/ISIS/README.md

 - If all is well and the bot shows online, run ".img" and a search term to start posting images.
 Repeat the command to get additional results from the same search term.
 // You can edit the "index.js" file to change the command prefix to anything that you want.

-- To change result options, open "index.js" in a text editor and comment/uncomment the options that you want.
+- To change result options, open "index.js" in a text editor and comment/uncomment the options that you want or use one of the other pre-configured files with different settings.
 // More detailed instructions are in the "index.js" comments.